Making Korean BBQ At Home? These Are The Meat Cuts You Need

-This barbecued beef short rib, or kalbi, is a just as much a staple at every Korean barbecue restaurant as the pork belly.
+This barbecued beef short rib, or kalbi, is just as much a staple at every Korean barbecue restaurant as the pork belly.
 Just ask your butcher for the Korean beef cuts or look for a package in the frozen food section.
-It’s also known as karubi in Japanese which is what is used in yakiniku (grilled meat cuisine).
+It's also known as karubi in Japanese which is what is used in yakiniku (grilled meat cuisine).

 The marinade is what makes these beef strips different and delicious.
-It’s marinated in a combination of the classic soy sauce and garlic, but the marinade also has fruits that not only give it flavor and sweetness but also helps in tenderizing the meat.
+It's marinated in a combination of the classic soy sauce and garlic, but the marinade also has fruits that not only give it flavor and sweetness but also help in tenderizing the meat.
 The good news is that you can grab a bottle of this Korean marinade at your local major supermarket in the international section.
 No need to make it from scratch!

 3 Sirloin Beef Strips (Bulgogi)

-You’ll want to get the most tender beef sirloin you can get your hands on so we suggest beef from Australia, New Zealand, or the US.
-The bulgogi marinade is made with onion, garlic, ginger, soy sauce, sugar, and sesame oil which is the secret to the amazing flavor and aroma from the beef.
+You'll want to get the most tender beef sirloin you can get your hands on so we suggest beef from Australia, New Zealand, or the US.
+The bulgogi marinade is made with onion, garlic, ginger, soy sauce, sugar, and sesame oil which is the secret to the amazing flavor and aroma of the beef.
 Just like the kalbi sauce, you can get this marinade at your local major supermarket.

 4 Boneless Chicken (Dak Galbi)